clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 3. An AI model generates a response.
 4. The website decides what to show back to the visitor.

-Understanding which part is responsible for what is key to understanding safety, reliability, and control.
+Understanding which part is responsible for what is key to understanding safety, reliability, and governance.

 ---

 ## The User

-### What It Is
+### What It Is and Does

 The user is the person interacting with the chatbot through the website.